 Some people are experienced negotiators that can handle the challenge of wrangling more money out of their future employer.
 However, chances are you’re not that person.

-If you feel queasy asking for a raise during your annual review, the idea of countering a new employer’s salary offer with a request for more money would probably have you shaking in your shoes.
+For freelancers or full-timers, if you feel queasy asking for a raise during your a review, the idea of countering a new employer’s salary offer with a request for more money would probably have you shaking in your shoes.

 You’re not alone.
 Here’s how you can improve your chances of a better job offer and win the salary and benefits you deserve.